-Classes of shares available Class A Accumulation

-Class A Income
+Cla ass A Accumulation shares ass A Income shares

+Currency of denomination Po

-Currency of denomination Pounds Sterling
+Currency of denomination Po

+ounds Sterling

-Minimum initial investment £500,000
+Minimum initial investment £5 600,000

-Minimum subsequent investment £100,000
+Minimum subsequent investment £1 00,000

-Minimum withdrawal £100,000
+Minimum withdrawal £1 00,000

-Minimum holding £500,000
+Minimum holding £5 500,000

-ACD's preliminary charge 5%
+ACD's preliminary charge 5% , р

-Redemption charge Nil
+Redemption charge Nil l

-Charge for investment research None
+Charge for investment research No one

-ACD fee £0-£50m: 0.13%

-£50m-£100m: 0.125%

-£100m-£300m: 0.08%

-£300m+: 0.05%
+15% per annum on the first £50m of the et Asset Value of the Fund;

+0.1 125% from £50m to £100m;

+0.0 08% from £100m to £300m; and

+0.0 05% on any balance over £300m,

-subject to a minimum of £42,500 per annum.
+bject to a minimum of £40,000per nnum.

-Charge for each additional Investment Manager appointed £3,000 per annum per additional Investment Manager payable to the ACD out of the scheme property.
+Investment Manager appointed Inv 3,000 per annum per additional vestment Manager payable to the ACD It of the scheme property.

-Investment manager fee 0.4%
+Investment Management fee 0.4 45%

 Annual accounting date 31 July

 Interim accounting date 31 January

-Annual income allocation date 30 September
+Annual income allocation date 30) September

 Interim income allocation dates 31 March

-Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing See Appendix 4 and Appendix 5
+Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing e Appendix 4 and Appendix 5

-Invest in Eligible Markets See Appendix 4 and Appendix 5
+Invest in Eligible Markets Se e Appendix 4 and Appendix 5

-Income Equalisation Averaging
+Income Equalisation Av veraging

 Charges taken from income or capital Income.
 If at the end of an accounting period there is insufficient income the shortfall may be allocated to capital.
 Income to be distributed as a dividend or interest?
-Dividend
+If appropriate, the Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

-^{}Minimum subsequent investment amount may be reduced or waived by the ACD at its discretion.
+Minimum subsequent investment amount may be reduced or waived by the ACD at its discretion.